retrofun/docker-mist-firmware-builder/README.md

-# Docker mist-firmware:builder
+# Docker mist-firmware-builder

 This repository provides a Dockerfile to create a Docker image based on Ubuntu 22.04 for building the [firmware](https://github.com/mist-devel/mist-firmware) for [MiST FPGA](https://github.com/mist-devel/mist-board/wiki).

-A ready-built public Docker image is available at [ghcr.io/retrofun/mist-firmware:builder](https://ghcr.io/retrofun/mist-firmware:builder).
+A ready-built public Docker image is available at [ghcr.io/retrofun/mist-firmware-builder](https://ghcr.io/retrofun/mist-firmware-builder).

 ## Dockerfile details